 While our studies in Hawai’i focus on whales and dolphins, we have been attempting to photograph rare or uncommon species of seabirds since about 2003, and for most field projects we tally all seabird sightings.
 Over the years we’ve taken over 15,000 photos of seabirds.
-All of our seabird photos are sent to Peter Pyle of the Institute for Bird Populations for identification, and many have been included in the online Birds of the Hawaiian Islands.
-Unusual sightings and photographs are reported in the quarterly reports of North American Birds, and are also contributed to local birding communities.
+For many years all of our seabird photos were sent to Peter Pyle of the Institute for Bird Populations for identification, and many have been included in the online Birds of the Hawaiian Islands.
+Unusual sightings and photographs have been reported in the quarterly reports of North American Birds, and are also contributed to local birding communities through social media.
 We’ve co-authored two papers with Peter on seabirds in Hawai‘i, one on Dark-rumped Petrels (Pterodroma phaeopygia/sandwichensis) and one on white-rumped dark storm petrels (i.e., Leach’s and Band-rumped Storm Petrels) in Hawaiian waters – copies can be downloaded below.
 As well as an important opportunity to document the seabird community in Hawai‘i, we also record information on seabirds interactions with various species of whales and dolphins.
-We’ve worked off Kona every year from 2002 through 2023, and off Kaua‘i in 15 different years between 2003 and 2023, so our ability to assess seabird seasonality and presence around the islands is greatest for those two areas, but we’ve also worked off Maui Nui in nine different years (between 2000 and 2020) and off O‘ahu in six different years (between 2002 and 2023), so have some information on seabirds off those areas.
-We present below photographs of most species of seabirds we have documented in Hawaiian waters, and at least one we haven’t photographed but hope to soon!
+We’ve worked off Kona every year from 2002 through 2026, and off Kaua‘i in 16 different years between 2003 and 2025, so our ability to assess seabird seasonality and presence around the islands is greatest for those two areas, but we’ve also worked off Maui Nui in 11 different years (between 2000 and 2025) and off O‘ahu in seven different years (between 2002 and 2025), so have some information on seabirds off those areas.
+We present below photographs of most species of seabirds we have documented in Hawaiian waters.

 For more information contact Robin W. Baird at rwbaird (at) cascadiaresearch.org or see our Hawai‘i odontocete research page

-The species we’ve documented in Hawai’i are listed below – click on a name for photos of each species (we are still adding some species) – all photos are taken in Hawaiian waters:
+The species we’ve documented in Hawai’i are listed below (English names followed by Hawaiian names, when available) – click on a name for photos of each species (we are still adding some species) – all photos are taken in Hawaiian waters:

 Black-footed Albatross – Ka‘upu (Phoebastria nigripes)